 - 1. Reading Assignments: The student is required to read all assigned materials ahead of class lecture on scheduled lecture.
 Major points are sometimes covered in the lecture, but due to a large volume of materials incorporated, most topics or issues may be omitted.
 It is the responsibility of the student to read all assigned topics.
 Therefore, it pays to read all chapters and other materials assigned. - 2.
 Two (2) quizzes will be given on scheduled dates.
 Please note that there will be no makeup for quizzes missed without the instructor's excuse. - 3.
-Examinations: There will be two major examinations--the Mid-Term and Final Examinations based on class lectures, discussion, and assigned readings up-to-date. - 4.
-Regular class attendance is required.
+Examinations: There will be two major examinations--the Mid-Term and Final Examinations based on class lectures, discussion, and assigned readings up-to-date.

+- 4. Regular class attendance is required.
 Students are expected to attend all classes regularly and punctually.
 A student who is not present to answer roll call will be marked absent.
-Please note that excessive absences (i.e., absences in excess of 3 periods will undoubtedly affect your final grade) as this will lead to a 5% reduction of your cumulative semester average.

-- 5. Organizational Case Study.
+Please note that excessive absences (i.e., absences in excess of 3 periods will undoubtedly affect your final grade) as this will lead to a 5% reduction of your cumulative semester average. - 5.
+Organizational Case Study.
 Each student will select one formal or bureaucratic organization and conduct a case study (research) of this organization including the history, mission or goals, structure (hierarchy) and functions, and the internal and external environmental factors affecting the operations and effectiveness of this organization in meeting its stated mission.
 You may contact the organization you have selected directly by phone, e-mail, or in person to collect information relevant to your case study.
 Your case study paper must be well-written and structured starting with executive summary, the history of the organization, its mission, scope, structure, problems and opportunities, and achievement of the organizations and internal and external constraints, your assessment of the organization, and conclusion.
 The page limit for undergraduate students: 10 - 12 double spaced pages with at least 8 references from books and peer-reviewed journals.
 For graduate students, the page limit is: 15 - 18 double spaced pages with 10 - 12 references from books and peer reviewed journals.
 No Wikipedia.
 Any internet sources must be properly referenced with the websites and date accessed included in your bibliography.
 DO NOT COPY AND PASTE DOCUMENTS DIRECTLY FROM THE INTERNET.
 Due Date: November 24, 2015. - 6.
-Extra Work Requirement for Graduate Credit: The University requires that extra work be assigned to graduate students taking this course for graduate credit.
-If you're a graduate student, be prepared to do additional work to meet this requirement.
+Graduate Credit: Graduate students taking this course must be prepared to do rigorous graduate level work.
 Specifically, graduate students enrolled in this course will answer graduate level essay questions in quizzes and examinations as well as write a term paper that is 5 pages longer than the requirement for the undergraduate students.

-Please Note: I do not assign extra credit.
+Graduate students reflection/review papers are also two to three pages longer than those of undergraduate students. - Please Note: I do not assign extra credit.
 Therefore, do your best to get the maximum obtainable points from all the activities listed above.